 You can trade the following investments through OCBC Securities:

-- Company shares.
+- Company stocks.
 Invest in listed companies across 15 exchanges.

 - Exchange-traded funds (ETFs).
 A diversified portfolio of securities from a range of asset classes and markets.

 - Structured warrants (SW).
 Issued by third-party financial institutions, a structured warrant is a type of option that allows investors to gain exposure to the underlying security without actually owning it.
-Structured warrants can either be the shares of an unrelated company, a group of companies’ shares or an index.
+Structured warrants can either be the stocks of an unrelated company, a group of companies’ stocks or an index.
 They may also be used as a hedging tool.

 - Bonds.
 Bonds are debt investments issued to investors in return for lending their money to the issuer, which is typically corporate or government.
 In return, investors will receive fixed coupon payments from the bond issuer.

 - Equity-linked Notes (ELNs).
-Short term investments that offer the opportunity to purchase shares of a selected company at a discount from the market price.
-It may potentially yield higher interest income but comes with a risk of exposure to share price market movements.
+Short term investments that offer the opportunity to purchase stocks of a selected company at a discount from the market price.
+It may potentially yield higher interest income but comes with a risk of exposure to stock price market movements.

 - Leveraged Forex and Precious Metals.
 A leveraged trading instrument for multiple currency pairs, which also includes trading currency against precious metals (eg. Gold vs US dollars).